-The name Musketaquid honors the wisdom of Concord's first people who described this place according to its nature, "the place where the waters flow through the grasses."
-Just as Concord's rivers extend beyond their banks, we seek ways to reach across traditional boundaries between the arts and sciences.
-Whether keeping visual journals on a canoe trip in the Wright Woods, building woodland creature puppets for our Earth Day parade, or installing works of environmentally-themed public art around town, participants in our programs learn to observe, experiment, and create while engaging deeply with the natural world.
+Did you know?
+The name "Musketaquid" honors the wisdom of Concord's first people who described this place according to its nature, "the place where the waters flow through the grasses."
+Just as Concord's rivers extend beyond their bends, we seek ways to reach across traditional boundaries between art and nature.
+This sense of place is integral to our program and we connect to the past and to the present through observation, reflections, and creation.

 Related to our mission of enriching lives and building a vibrant community through the arts we would like to acknowledge that the land we use for classes and events and the land on which The Umbrella is built is the original homelands of the Nipmuc tribal nation and the original people of the land known as Musketaquid.
 We acknowledge the painful history of genocide and forced removal from this territory, and we honor and respect the many diverse Indigenous peoples still connected to this land on which we gather.

 April 25-May 31As part of The Umbrella Arts & Environment’s modified Earth Day Celebration for 2021, and the kick off to The Umbrella Artfest,...

 A Collaborative Public Art Project by Minute Man National Historical Park and The UmbrellaMinute Man National Historical Park and The Umbrella Arts...

 2021 Art RambleSomething in the AirSeptember 1 - November 14Hapgood Wright Town ForestCurated by Laurie Bogdan and Kimberley HardingThe...